-Note: For a Rocketbook first, these monthly templates span over two pages.
+Note: These monthly templates span over two pages.
 Sounds like this could make scanning and uploading them a bit of an issue, right?
-Don't worry, we've got you covered with our new Page Stitching Technology.
-To lean more, check out our article on scanning your Rocketbook Panda Planner Monthly pages.
+Don't worry, we've got you covered with our Page Stitching Technology.
+To lean more, check out our article on Planner Page Stitching.

 Research shows that goal setting leads to increased motivation and builds higher self-confidence and self-efficacy.

 For that reason, the folks at Panda Planner painstakingly scoured through all of the best practices on goal setting and synthesized them into a simple process to help you clarify what's important and form a precise plan for accomplishing any goal.

 Each page in the Goals section of your Rocketbook Panda Planner plays a role in helping you accomplish your goals.
 Keep reading to make sure you're getting the most out of each template.